Sandra Bernhard: Stand-up

+Television

-During the run of Without You, I'm Nothing, With You, I'm Not Much Better Bernhard appeared with her then good friend (and rumored lover) Madonna on a 1988 episode of Late Night with David Letterman.
+Bernhard was a frequent guest on David Letterman's NBC program Late Night with David Letterman, making 30 appearances starting in 1983.
+Bernhard appeared with her then good friend (and rumored lover) Madonna on a 1988 episode of Late Night with David Letterman.
 The two alluded to their romantic relationship and staged a sexy confrontation; the appearance received much publicity.
 They continued to be friends for several years, with Bernhard making an appearance in Madonna's film Truth or Dare.
 The friendship ended in 1992.

 In 1991, Bernhard began playing Nancy Bartlett on the hit sitcom Roseanne.
 She appeared in 33 episodes between 1991 and 1997, and was one of the first actresses to portray an openly bisexual recurring character on American television.
-In September 1992, Bernhard appeared in a nude pictorial for Playboy.

 She hosted the USA Network's Reel Wild Cinema for two seasons beginning in 1995.
-She continued acting in mostly independent films, TV guest roles, and forays into mainstream films such as Hudson Hawk and Dallas Doll.
-In 1991, she released her first studio album, Excuses for Bad Behavior (Part One).
-In 1995, she briefly appeared as a guest in the "Jerk" episode of the animated talk show Space Ghost Coast to Coast.
-In 1996, she guest-starred on an episode of Highlander: The Series called "Dramatic License", where she played a romance novelist writing about the life of the main character.
+Also that year, Bernhard appeared as a guest in the "Jerk" episode of the animated talk show Space Ghost Coast to Coast.
+The following year, she guest-starred on an episode of Highlander: The Series called "Dramatic License", where she played a romance novelist writing about the life of the main character.

-She appeared as herself on Will & Grace, in an episode where the title characters spuriously bid on Bernhard's Manhattan apartment in an attempt to become friendly with her.
+Bernhard appeared as herself on Will & Grace, in an episode where the title characters spuriously bid on Bernhard's Manhattan apartment in an attempt to become friendly with her.
 When their ruse is exposed, Bernhard rants at them, with the sounds of a blender (she was having a smoothie made) blotting out supposed obscenities.
 She briefly returned as herself two years later.

-Bernhard returned to Broadway in 1998 with the show I'm Still Here...
-Damn It!, recorded for a live comedy album.
-She was pregnant at the time, and gave birth to a daughter, Cicely, on July 4, 1998.
-She returned to New York in 2006 with the off-Broadway show Everything Bad & Beautiful.
-The CD of the show, released by indie label Breaking Records, was lauded as one of her best.
-That year she also hosted the first season of the reality competition show The Search for the Funniest Mother in America on Nick at Nite.
-2007 saw the debut of her one-woman show Plan B from Outer Space, and the inclusion of her Hanukkah-themed song "Miracle of Lights", which she co-wrote with Mitchell Kaplan, in the Breaking Records compilation album Breaking For the Holidays.
-She toured Plan B through 2008 and performed "Miracle of Lights" on some morning shows in New York.